bhy06/GAN_Anime/README.md

 - WGAN-GP using gradient penalty shows more powerful performance and better generated images than WGAN using weight clipping.
 - CGAN is also hard to train and easily causes mode collapse problem.
 - ACGAN seems more stable and powerful in generating conditional images.
+- The blobs in training are part of how StyleGAN 'creates' new features and in fact doing something useful.
+- StyleGAN2 changes the AdaIN normalization to eliminate the blobs problem and improve overall quality.

 # Tips based on personal experience
 - The most important thing for training GANs is to learn to balance D and G.